To pass the California Bar Exam, you need an overall scaled score of 1390.

 I call this the “5-point insight”

-You could easily gain these highly leveraged points—simply by realizing this 5-point insight and tweaking something small in your essay.
 In fact, you could be PASSING the California Bar Exam just by making small improvements.
-One insight could even apply across ALL five of your essays for +25 points (over 100 scaled points).
+Internalizing even ONE good insight could apply across ALL five of your essays for +25 points, which could give your scaled score a 100+ point boost.

 That’s the power of the 5-point insight.